What do We Look for in Candidates for Our Data Centre Teams?

 Data Centre Guidance

-At GemPool a big part of what we do in our infrastructure practice is recruiting top talent for a number of our clients in the data centre space.
-It is a truly unique (and testing environment) and exciting space to get into with so many possibilities for career progression.
-Whether you are a hardware enthusiast looking to break in and get that much-needed industry experience or a more seasoned technician looking to advance your career we have got you covered.
+At GemPool, a significant part of what we do in our Infrastructure practice is recruiting top talent for our clients in the data centre space.
+This is a truly unique and challenging environment, but it’s also an exciting space with numerous opportunities for career progression.
+Whether you’re a hardware enthusiast looking to gain essential industry experience or a seasoned technician aiming to advance your career, we’ve got you covered with guidance on what will help you along your way.

 Hard Skills, technical ability and certifications